kbrafford/PyEmbeddedAssetManager/README.md

 3. repack the repo into a new PyEmbeddedAssetManager module

 That's all for now.
 I hope to do a proper write-up in a bit.

+###TODO:

+1. Add a proper description and tutorial explaining how to use the tool
+2. Refactoring plan:
+  * Support output of images as Numpy arrays
+  * Rearrange so that wx isn't required unless necessary (for instance) if the user is using for non-image assets
+  * Add cmd-line args for build script automation.
+I'll add more details later for why someone might want this